+\begin{remark} We note \eqref{eq:azuma:bound:1} indicates that the probability that there exists a time \(s \in \lcrc{1}{\horlen}\) such that \(S_s\) violates the threshold \(h\) under (H0) and consequently, the detector raises a false alarm at some time \(s\) before \(\horlen\) is upper-bounded by \(2\exp\bigl(-h^2/8V_{\horlen}\bigr)\).
+Thus, \eqref{eq:azuma:bound:1} is a \textbf{finite horizon false alarm probability}, and therefore only remains valid for finite \(\horlen\). \end{remark}

-and that there exists known constants \(\sigma_1,\ldots,\sigma_t>0\) such that for every \(\lambda \in \Rbb\) and every \(i=1,\ldots,t\): where \(\EE_1\) is a expectation under (H0).
-Define \(V_t \Let \sum_{i=1}^{t}\sigma_i^2\).
-Then for every \(h>0\), we have the bound \end{theorem} \begin{remark} Under the nominal law \(\PP_1\), Assumption~\ref{eq:assum:drift} imposes a non-positive drift condition on the score increments: conditionally on the past, \(X_i\) should not, on average, drive the CUSUM statistic upward.
-This is natural, since in the no-attack regime, the detector should have no tendency to cross an appropriately chosen threshold.
+\begin{remark} Under \(\PP_1\), (\ref{eq:assum:drift}) imposes a non-positive drift condition on the score increments: conditionally on the past, \(X_i\) should not, on average, drive the CUSUM statistic upward.
+This is because, in the no-attack regime, the detector should not tend to cross a suitably chosen threshold.
 Assumption~\ref{eq:assum:exp:bound} is a \emph{conditional sub-Gaussian} requirement on the centered increment \(\xi_i=X_i-\mu_i\), and controls the random fluctuations of the score around its predictable drift \(\mu_i\).
-The CUSUM sequence \((S_t)_{t \in \Nz}\) is compatible with standard preprocessing techniques such as saturation or clipping, which render the score function \emph{uniformly bounded} and thus enforce Assumption~\ref{eq:assum:exp:bound} by construction \cite{ref:huber1965robust}.
-Consequently, Assumptions~\ref{eq:assum:drift} and~\ref{eq:assum:exp:bound} remain sufficiently general to accommodate a wide class of score functions \eqref{eq:score:function}. \(\vardiamond\) \end{remark} \begin{proof}[Proof of Theorem \ref{thrm:cusum:azuma-type:bounds:new}] Define \(A_t \Let \sum_{i=1}^t \increment_i\) with \(A_0 \Let 0\).
-Then, the CUSUM identity can be written as
+The CUSUM sequence \((S_t)_{t \in \Nz}\) is compatible with standard preprocessing techniques such as saturation or clipping, which make the score function uniformly bounded and thereby enforce (\ref{eq:assum:exp:bound}) by construction \cite{ref:huber1965robust}.
+Consequently, (\ref{eq:assum:drift}) and (\ref{eq:assum:exp:bound}) remain general enough to accommodate a broad class of score functions \eqref{eq:score:function}. \(\vardiamond\) \end{remark}